scmschmidt/trento_checks_for_supportconfig/README.md

 Do the following steps as normale user:

 1. Clone this repo and enter the project directory (or get it otherwise):

    ```
    git clone https://github.com/scmschmidt/trento_checks_for_supportconfig.git
    cd trento_checks_for_supportconfig
    ```

 1. Run: `./install`

    It sets up and starts the Wanda and checks containers as well as creating the image for the supportconfig hosts.

    > :bulb: The images for the Wanda and checks container get pulled from the developer repo `registry.opensuse.org/devel/sap/trento/factory/containers/trento`.
 They contain the latest development work, but sometimes can be broken for short period of time! \
-   > To use the images shipped with Trento from the registry `registry.suse.com/trento`, override the default with: `REPO=release ./install`
+   > To use the images shipped with Trento from the registry `registry.suse.com/trento`, override the default with: `REPO=release ./install`.
+Alternatively you can set `WANDA_URL` or `CHECK_URL` directly, which has priority.

    > :bulb:  Always the freshest versions are pulled form the registry.
 To use a specific version of Wanda or the checks container, set the environment variables `WANDA_VERSION` or `CHECKS_VERSION` to the tag you want to use.
 To list all available tags, run `utils/get_tags`.

    > :exclamation: If the personal configuration file `~/.config/tscs/config` exists, the install script puts the new one as `~/.config/tscs/config.new`.
    > Verify if changes need to be adapted.

    > :exclamation: This version works only with Wanda versions, where checks are in a separate container, which should be the default since Trento 2.4.

 1. Place the script `tcsc` in `~/bin` or `/usr/local/bin` (last requires root).